-Breaker's Yard opens at Sutton House
+Breaker's Yard is now open at Sutton House

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Awardwinning Daniel Lobb and arts-based educational charity, The House of Fairy Tales led by Deborah Curtis and Gavin Turk, have come together to create the fabulous Breaker’s Yard at Sutton House.
-What was once derelict scrubland is being transformed into a late 20th century-themed urban oasis with an edible garden, innovative designs and art installations including The Grange - a 1970s caravan fitted out as a historic stately home.
+What was once derelict scrubland has been transformed into a late 20th century-themed urban oasis with an edible garden, innovative designs and art installations including The Grange - a 1970s caravan fitted out as a historic stately home.

 Daniel Lobb’s The Grange (1998) is a multi-storey caravan sculpture formed from scrap caravans that have been given a stately home interior.
 It has toured with The House of Fairy Tales since 2009 and been enjoyed by thousands.
 The sculpture evokes Alice in Wonderland with its distorting interior displacing our expectations.
 The interior of The Grange provides a small, tall space ideal for storytelling while its outside balcony is a great look-out point with a stage for performance pieces.

 One of the focal points of the Breaker’s Yard is its ice cream van, illustrated by Rose Blake (daughter of Sir Peter Blake); it has travelled with The Grange to many different sites over the past few years.
-The van will act as a playful shop, providing refreshments but also serving up some more delectable surprises.
+The van acts as a playful shop, providing refreshments but also serving up some more delectable surprises.

 House of Fairy Tales